cbouy/mols2grid/README.md

 #### Parameters for the grid

 You can control the general look of the document through the `template` argument:
 * `template="pages"` (default) which is displayed above.
-It integrates nicely with Jupyter notebooks
+It integrates nicely with Jupyter notebooks and has a search bar
 * `template="table"`, which displays the full list of molecules (no pages).
 Useful if you ever need to print the full list of molecules on paper (or print to PDF)

 Both templates can be configured with the same parameters (a lot of which are [CSS](https://www.w3schools.com/cssref/) declarations):